 Let's see if buying makes sense to build wealth for you

 You can see that buying can massively improve your net worth or wealth.
 Why is that?
 First the intuition of the main factors.
-If interest rates you pay on your mortgage are 1-1,5% and your property appreciates by 3,0%, you immediately know that you are very likely to be far better off (over time) buying, as your value increase is already more than your main cost.
+When the interest rates you pay on your mortgage are 3,0% and your property appreciates by 3,0%, your value and net worth increases annually by the difference in rent saved and appreciation minus interest paid and maintenance as seen in the table below.

 On top of that you save rent, although you have to consider the maintenance costs as well (or more general Wohngeld).
 Maintenance for an old building can amount to 1% per year.